Doncaster on thunderstorm alert as Met Office issues yellow weather warning

 and live on Freeview channel 276

-The alert comes infor force from 1pm today and last until 9pm.
+The alert comes into force from noon tomorrow and lasts until 10pm on Sunday.

 A Met Office spokesman said: “Thunderstorms and heavy downpours may cause flooding and travel disruption.